frequency-chain/frequency/designdocs/SCHEMA.md

 - Schema evolution is critical to any message passing system, how does MRC intend to handle it or is it required , is still a question that needs to be ironed out.

 - Another factor to consider is who is permissioned to modify retention periods per schema, who will pay for such an update and what are the defaults, if any.

+- Is removing schema completely (deletion) a good idea?
+May be yes, for it is done via proper governance.
+No? ensuring right procedures to follow before deleting a schema.

+- How we will handle duplicates, simple approach on chain or off chain.
+Not a risk but more of an implementation concern.

 ## Additional Resources